cincibrainlab/datascience/content/post/converting-a-large-analysis-project-to-a-reproducible-research-framework/index.md

 The next step is to retrieve or clone the RepMake repository to get the GNU Make templates we will use in our conversion.
 We could do this by creating a blank directory and unziping a copy of the files, but I would recommend an alternative method.

 The more I use RStudio, the more I appreciate it.
 RStudio is well integrated with Git version control and has a built in terminal with superpowers (wlll discuss later!).
+More importantly, by incorporating R studio at this step we can also generate our combined manuscript immediately.

-More importantly, for most of us, our statistical program is the penultimate step prior to the manuscript.
+Also, for most of us, our statistical program is the penultimate step prior to the manuscript.
 My final steps are primarily in R (or in the past SPSS or SAS) to generate tables and figures to incorporate into my manuscript.
 By having R be the begining of your process, you ensure a smooth transition on your final steps.

 Let's use the following menu order to create a new project from a Git repository: